 "I never knew of a morning in Africa when I woke up and was not happy” – Ernest Hemingway.

 Kenya is one of those destinations that truly capture the heart and soul of Africa.
 Seas of golden savannahs conceal stalking predators while giraffe, zebra and antelope graze unaware on open plains.
 Traditional villages sit beneath the snow-capped slopes of Mount Kilimanjaro and seem to have a palpable energy, spilling over with a proud and ever-smiling tribal people.
 And despite its increase in tourism over the past few years, Kenya is not a new destination.
-Travellers have been visiting Kenya for years, seeking its exceptional wildlife experiences that inspire the most incredible memories – did you know that even Queen Elizabeth holidayed here in the fifties before she was crowned?
+Travellers have been visiting Kenya for years, seeking its exceptional wildlife experiences that inspire the most incredible memories – did you know that even Queen Elizabeth holidayed here in the 1950s before she was crowned?
 Read on to discover what to see and do in our Kenya Travel Guide…

 - Capital City: Nairobi

 - Population: 44 million

 - Flight time from the UK: Approx. 9 hours direct from the UK to Nairobi Airport